 Video PowerPoint presentation with author narration & downloadable handouts, including test protocol and sample reports.

-Financial — Kellyn Hall is the presenter of online CEU courses sponsored by Northern Speech; receives royalty payments.
+Financial — Kellyn Hall is a presenter of online CEU courses sponsored by Northern Speech Services; receives royalties.

 Nonfinancial — Kellyn Hall has no relevant nonfinancial relationships to disclose.